shikharkumar13/ML_System_Design/ml-systems-article-8.md

 # Machine Learning Systems
-## Article 8: Monitoring and Continual Learning — Catching the Failures Nobody Warns You About
+## Article 8: Monitoring and Continual Learning - Catching the Failures Nobody Warns You About

-*This is the eighth article in the **Machine Learning Systems** series, based on "Designing Machine Learning Systems" by Chip Huyen.
-Article 7 covered how models get deployed.
-This article covers what happens after that — because deployment isn't the finish line, it's the start of an entirely new phase of the job.*

 ---